samuelcharberet/data_synthesis/README.md

 to diet, physiology, body size and body composition.
 Using a combination of literature survey and chemical analysis of our samples, I will continue to build a database that will allow to test the effect of different qualitative and quantitative traits on egestions/excretions chemical composition, as well as estimating the net nutrient fluxes in various ecosystem contexts.
-This will be the subject of the first chapter.